• Skip to primary navigation

 Slice of pecan pie on a white plate.

 Pecan pie is a tradition in many families.
-I've been making this particular recipe for the last ten years (or more!), and it's always requested during the holidays.
+I've been making this particular recipe for the last 15 years or so.
+It's always requested during the holidays.

 Pecan pie has a classic flaky crust on the bottom, a crunchy pecan crust on top, and a sweet filling made with eggs, butter, and sugar.
 It's a great pie for beginners because it's easy to assemble and made with simple ingredients.